btcrooks/Scriptlets/Applescript/README.md

-# Applescriptlets
+# Applescript
-Various apple scripts of ordinary tasks such as getting the current script's file path.
+Various Applescripts of ordinary tasks such as getting the current script's file path.

 ## Usage
 Each script comes in two implementations: **verbose** and **one-liner's**